CyberSenseiii/Advent-Of-Code-2022/README.md

 I know that i'm pretty late to the party, however its always worth trying these challenges.
 These challenges from advent of code are a fun way to practice and learn python.
-I have created a repository where i would share all my solutions from DAY 2 :)
+I have created this repository to share all my solutions from DAY 2 :)